shibuk3/Data_Structures_and_Algorithms/Binary Tree/Binary Tree consrtruction Theory.md

 Inorder: left, root, right
 Preorder: root, left, right
 Postorder: left, right, root
-The problem is as follows:
+The problem is as follows

 Problem with Inorder
 With Inorder traversal, we know the leftmost and rightmost node in the Binary Tree but we do